MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

     -	If any underlying opportunities are added to the forecast while the snapshot of end date is being taken and these opportunities aren't available in the snapshot of start date, a **New Deals** forecast category is added to the bottom of the start date column stack.

     -	If any underlying opportunities are removed from the forecast after the snapshot of start date is taken and these opportunities aren't available in the snapshot of end date, a **Slipped Deals** forecast category is added to bottom of the end date column stack.

+    - 	If any underlying opportunities are pushed to next forecast cycle before the snapshot is taken, these opportunities appears in the **Pulled in** forecast category in the lest stack of the next forecast cycle.
+Similarly,

 5. To view the summary and flow of a forecast category: